WalletConnect/walletconnect-docs/docs/javascript/sign/wallet-usage.md

     topic: string;
   }
 });

-signClient.on("pairing_ping", (event) => {
-  // React to pairing ping event interface Event {
-    id: number;
-    topic: string;
-  }
-});

-signClient.on("pairing_delete", (event) => {
-  // React to pairing delete event interface Event {
-    id: number;
-    topic: string;
-  }
-});
 ```

 ## Pairing and session permissions

 ### URI

-The pairing proposal between a wallet and a dapp is made using an [URI](https://github.com/WalletConnect/walletconnect-specs/blob/bc3c79dbe7542cdd59613d967acb2e4151c21b81/sign/pairing-uri.md).
+The pairing proposal between a wallet and a dapp is made using an [URI](../../specs/core/pairing/pairing-uri.md).
 In WalletConnect v2.0 the session and pairing are decoupled from each other.
-This means that a URI is shared to construct a pairing proposal and only after settling the pairing then the dapp can propose a session using that pairing.
+This means that a URI is shared to construct a pairing proposal, and only after settling the pairing the dapp can propose a session using that pairing.
 In simpler words, the dapp generates an URI that can be used by the wallet for pairing.

 ### Namespaces